haoqichen20/phuego/README.md

 ```

 ### 4).
 Running your own protein list
-To run phuego on your own protein list, simply provide the **test_path** to the above code, and remove the **load_test_example()** line.
+To run phuEGO on your own protein list, simply provide the **test_path** to the above code, and remove the **load_test_example()** line.

 To reuse network propagation result and explore different KDE cutoff / genesets, set **use_existing_rwr = True** (also see above).

 ## 4. Data and results
 ### 1).
 Supporting dataset.
-The supporting datasets contain the base network, randomized networks, semantic similarity, geneset database etc. For details, refer to the associated [publication](#citation).
+The supporting datasets contain the base network, randomized networks, semantic similarity, geneset database etc. For details, refer to the associated [publication](#6-citation).

 ### 2).
 Input
 phuEGO accept in input a .txt file where first column are uniprot Ids and second columns are LFC or values associated to the importance of the protein in the first column, such as the following.
-The user can also provide a [.csv](#5-running-phuego-with-removed-network-nodes) file for removed nodes.
+The user can also provide a [.csv](#5-running-phuEGO-with-removed-network-nodes) file for removed nodes.

 ```text
 P29317	2.1043